LishinC/Disease-Detection-and-Diagnostic-Image-Feature/README.md

 Normal10 | 0.9997 | ![image](projectDDDIF/model/DeepLIFT_confident/normal_cases/Normal10_logit0.9997.gif)

 DeepLIFT analyses reveal that the LV myocardium and mitral valve were important for detecting impaired LV function, while the tip of the mitral valve anterior leaflet, during opening, was considered important for detecting AV regurgitation.
-Apart from the above examples, all confident cases are provided, which the predicted probability of being the normal class by the two models are both higher than 0.98.
+The case **Normal1** is the case shown in the paper.
+Apart from the above examples, all confident normal cases are provided for which the predicted probability of being the normal class by the two models was both higher than 0.98 in both models.
 See the full list [here](projectDDDIF/model/DeepLIFT_confident/normal_cases/normal_case_list.md).

 #### Representative disease cases
 * Mildly impaired LV